andreiaforbes/starter-hugo-academic/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
 - Data Analysis
+- Machine Learning
-- Medical Devices
+- Data Visualization
-- Healthcare
+- Data Engineering

 # Education to show in About widget
 education: